DerrickWood/kraken2-experiment-code/README_DataGeneration.md

 ## Create references for selected projects
     mkdir -p Selected/{bacteria,viruses}
+    # select_fasta.pl will write into the Selected/ directory a
+    # file for each taxid provided via STDIN, containing all of the
+    # FASTA input sequences that are associated with that taxid
     cut -f1 selected_all.list | ./select_fasta.pl rewritten_data.fna
     cd Selected
     cut -f1 ../selected_viruses.list | xargs -n1 -I{} mv {}.fa viruses